 What are some examples of allowable direct costs?

 - Allocable - For example, an investigator purchases a piece of equipment in order to conduct a sponsored program.
 This piece of equipment is allocable to that project and can be charged as a direct cost to the project.
 The investigator also purchases office supplies for the entire department.
 These supplies are not directly attributable to the project and are therefore not allocable and cannot be charged as a direct cost to the project.

-- Allowable - For example, an investigator has three lab technicians working on her project and charges their salary to the project.
+- Allowable - For example, an investigator has three lab technicians working on their project and charges their salary to the project.
 These are allowable costs to the project and can be charged as direct costs.
-The investigator takes her three lab technicians out to lunch during the project.
+The investigator takes the three lab technicians out to lunch during the project.
 This expense is an unallowable cost to the project and cannot be charged as a direct cost.

-- Reasonable and necessary - For example, an investigator purchases lab supplies in order to complete the work on his project.
+- Reasonable and necessary - For example, an investigator purchases lab supplies in order to complete the work on their project.
 These supplies are reasonable and necessary to the performance of the project and can be charged as direct costs.
-The investigator also purchases a new microscope that was on sale at the store where he purchased the lab supplies.
-The microscope is not needed for his current project but may be needed for an upcoming project.
+The investigator also purchases a new microscope that was on sale at the store where other lab supplies were purchased.
+The microscope is not needed for their current project but may be needed for an upcoming project.
 This expense is not reasonable and necessary for the performance of the current project and therefore cannot be charged as a direct cost.

 What are some examples of unallowable direct costs?